 The H-1B Visa has been a target of the Trump administration.
 Many companies have received a substantial number of denials along with RFEs (Requests For Evidence) on almost every single submitted application.

 For example, we have heard of some companies receiving only 60% approvals, and staffing companies have been even harder hit.
 Others reported receiving an RFE on every single application submitted!

-OnlineVisas, however, was able to achieve a 95% H-1B approval rate, even in this tougher climate, despite the fact that we represent a number of staffing companies.
+OnlineVisas, however, was able to achieve a perfect 100% H-1B approval rate in the 2021 season, despite the fact that we represent a number of staffing companies.